If you join us at Rocky Corner, you’ll be living in one of the best small towns in Connecticut.

 Fun places nearby include: the JCC for fitness/swimming, the Ansonia Nature Center, and the New England Sports Complex for skating.

 Bethany is located in one of the best school districts in the state of Connecticut.
 Bethany Community School is the town’s elementary school.
 The middle school and high school are part of the Amity Regional School District, which includes the towns of Orange and Woodbridge.
 Amity was recently named the top performing high school in the state.
 We also have two private schools within walking distance of Rocky Corner: Willow Tree Montessori and Surreybrook School.
 There are magnet schools in the area at all grade levels and a Waldorf school 30 minutes from Bethany.

-A 5-mile drive brings you into New Haven where wonderful activities are happening every week: the Yale Peabody Museum, New Haven Symphony Orchestra, Yale arts and lectures, the Festival of Arts and Ideas, Long Wharf, Shubert, Yale Rep Theaters, New Haven Open tennis tournament, New Haven Road Runners, Rock-2-Rock bike ride, and on and on.
-New Haven is coming into its own as a foodie mecca with a multitude of spectacular and creative restaurants.
+A 5-mile drive south brings you into New Haven, where wonderful activities are happening every week: the Yale Peabody Museum, the New Haven Symphony Orchestra, Yale arts and lectures, the International Festival of Arts and Ideas, Long Wharf, Shubert, Yale Repertory theaters, the New Haven Open tennis tournament, New Haven Road Runners, Earth Day Rock-2-Rock bike ride, and on and on.
+New Haven is coming into its own as a foodie mecca with a multitude of spectacular, creative restaurants.

 Click here to sign up for our mailing list!